pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 ```
 irb(main):002:0> EmbeddedAnsible.new.alive?
 => true
-irb(main):003:0>
 ```

-### Ansible Tower logs
+### AWX Logs

+The AWX services write to 2 log files:

 ```
 /var/log/supervisor/
 /var/log/tower/
 ```

-Also there is some logging within _/var/www/miq/vmdb/log/evm.log_
+There is also some AWX-related logging in _/var/www/miq/vmdb/log/evm.log_.

-Supervisord configuration for Tower is located in _/etc/supervisord.d/tower.ini_

-AWX installation was executed from _/opt/ansible-installer/_

 ### AWX Authentication Settings

-The AWX password is randomly generated during role enabling/installation.
-The admin creds are used to access the ansibleapi, use rails console to retrieve the password using:
+The AWX `admin` account password is randomly generated during installation (when the **Embedded Ansible** server role is first enabled), and these credentials are used by CloudForms / ManageIQ to access the internal AWX API.
+If required for troubleshooting purposes the password string can be retrieved using the Rails console, for example:

 ```
 irb(main):003:0> MiqDatabase.first.ansible_admin_authentication.password
 => "TxaUkrPwmLWNMCDyyimVSL8b"
 ```

-Ansible Inside license is also randomly generated during this initial configuration.

 ### Virtual Environment

 AWX maintains all playbooks and python libraries in a virtual environment under _/var/lib/awx/venv_.
-To install or update anything in the virtual environment the `activate/deactivate` commands should be used, as follows:
+To install or update anything in the virtual environment the `activate/deactivate` commands should be used, for example:

 ```
 source /var/lib/awx/venv/ansible/bin/activate